 Figure 2.15: Combinatorial logic for the lac operator.
 The CAP-binding site and the operator in the promoter can be both bound by CAP (activator) and by LacI (Lac repressor), respectively.
 The only configuration in which RNA polymerase can bind the promoter and start transcription is where CAP is bound but LacI is not bound.
-Figure from Phillips, Kondev and Theriot [76]; used with permission of Garland Science.
+Figure from Phillips, Kondev and Theriot [75]; used with permission of Garland Science. scription in two different directions, an example that is found in some viruses.